What is the Ansible Hosts File ?

 If you want to put a comment next to any item in your Ansible Hosts file just start a new line with a #

-For more information you can reference the Ansible Best Practice guide here: https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html
+For more information you can reference the Ansible Best Practice guide on the Ansible Documentation site here: https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html

 The Ansible hosts file is a file which lists all the hosts that you want to connect to.
 Hosts can grouped into groups and also put into a super-set with the the :children operator.